What Is Folliculitis and What Does it Have to do With Hair Transplants?

 First of all, don’t pick!
 Picking at your skin only makes things worse and increases the chance for scarring.

 Treatment starts with proper skin care.
 Carefully clean the area twice a day with an antibacterial soap or medicated shampoo (such as zinc pyrithione).
-Do not use a loofa, clean fingertips are your best cleansing tool, and always use a clean towel or washcloth.
+Do not use a loofa!
+Clean fingertips are your best cleansing tool, and always use a clean towel or washcloth.

 For the majority of people, the condition resolves with simple skin care.
 However, sometimes cases are stubborn.
 If the irritated area is growing, keeps reoccurring, causes excessive pain, or looks infected, see a Board Certified Dermatologist.